lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 up any existing wrapping
 - Finally, `wrap` wraps the lines inside paragraphs to 79 (or however number is specified in the config) columns

+The first option does not load anything additional, and the second and the third options load additional configs which are in the same `~/.vim` folder.
 Therefore, to re-wrap run `remove-breaks` and then `wrap` configs.

 ---